 They would live in the space happily while working on their larger dream home over time.

-Once they build their forever home, they would be able to use their tiny house as an Airbnb rental to generate income with.
-Hey, this could hep with raising the kids!
+Once they build their forever home, they would be able to use their tiny house as an Airbnb rental to generate income.
+Hey, this could help with raising the kids!